Pauan/programming-notes/JavaScript/Understanding Haskell's IO.rst

     });
   }

+Rather than being a string and an array of arguments, a Task is now a function that when called will return a `JavaScript Promise <https://www.promisejs.org/>`_.

-And let's change our ``execute`` function so that it can handle Promises:
+Let's change our ``execute`` function so that it can handle Promises:

 .. code:: javascript